th3o6a1d/bucketlist/content/blog/vegetarian.md

 - Bananas

+- Veggie pizza

+- Hard boiled eggs.
+Breakfast burritos with no sausage.

+- Dr. Daniel's vegetarian dishes -- I have an attending who makes Indian food for the residents at work.
+She recently gave me a bag of brown basmati rice and literally made me order a rice cooker from Amazon.

 How do I feel?

 Besides a little hungrier?
 Not bad at all.
 But not significantly different.
+Don't think I lost much weight or gained much lean muscle mass.
+Two weeks is probably too short of a time period, but

 Next up...Vegan for 2 weeks.